 4. The pain of car seat soiling

-You should know that wee can get into every crevice of a car seat and will take you a week to get rid of the smell.
-Not only this, but wherever you have tried to travel, your toddler will need a full change of clothes and a shower when you get there.
+You should know that wee can get into every crevice of a car seat and it will take you a week to get rid of the smell.
+And if you’re going on long car trips, your toddler will need a full change of clothes and a shower when you get there.
 You’ll probably want one too.
-Here are two tips for you: use a pull-up for the journey to give you peace of mind and keep a bucket stashed in your car for emergency wee stops.
+Here are two tips: use a pull-up for the journey to give you peace of mind, and keep a bucket stashed in your car for emergency wee stops.

 6. Toilet splash-back